Magnolia Chicken Timplados Hotshots: 2000: Final year under Ayala Corporation

-2001: acquisition of Pure Foods Corporation by the San Miguel Corporation
+2001–2003: First years under San Miguel Corporation

 A distraction affected the team off the court when the Ayala Corporation sold Pure Foods Corporation (including its PBA franchise) to San Miguel Corporation.
 The problem with this development was that SMC already had two PBA ballclubs in San Miguel Beer and Barangay Ginebra, and it was not allowed by the league for a company to own three teams in the league.
 This meant that either the Ayala group had to retain their team under a new banner or for SMC to disband the team after the season.
 Eventually, the PBA Board of Governors adjusted the rule and allowed the Purefoods PBA franchise to be acquired by SMC and to remain an active team.

 In 2002, Pure Foods Corporation would be renamed San Miguel Pure Foods Company, Inc.

 The TJ Hotdogs lost to Batang Red Bull 2–3 in a best-of-5 semifinals series.
 Despite their unexpected good showing in the Commissioner's Cup, they struggled in the last conference of the season, and never made it past the elimination round.

 Noy Castillo was named Most Improved Player of the 2001 season after leading the TJ Hotdogs in scoring throughout the year.

 In 2002, they got Kerby Raymundo from Red Bull as the new main man for the team.

 Altamirano concentrated his duties with the national team in 2002 as an assistant coach.
 Taking over for a while was his assistant, Ryan Gregorio.
 Gregorio led Purefoods to a successful championship run in the Governors' Cup defeating Alaska in seven games after trailing 0–2.
 It marked the second time they've beaten Alaska in a finals series despite dropping the first two games.
 Kerby Raymundo, acquired from Red Bull prior to the start of the tournament, was the Finals MVP.
 Brown was the conference's Best Import while Evangelista was the Best Player of the Conference.

 However, Purefoods became a mediocre team in the Commissioner's Cup and the All-Filipino Cup finishing dead last in the succeeding conferences of the season.

 After the season, Ronnie Magsanoc won the Comeback Player of the Year Award and announced his retirement after he received the award.
 Gregorio and Coca-Cola mentor Chot Reyes was named co-winners of the Coach of the Year Award.

 In 2003, Gregorio was named as the head coach of the team as Altamirano was reassigned to the traveling SMC All-Stars (composed of former PBA all-stars).
 Purefoods each failed to enter the quarterfinals of the three conferences.
 In the Reinforced Conference, they had former NBA protege Lenny Cooke, but Cooke later suffered an injury, causing the Hotdogs not to qualify for the quarterfinals.
 It was the first season that Purefoods failed to make the 20 win mark with a dismal 9–27 win loss card (a franchise low).